 Our four-year MChem degree programme allows you to explore a range of core topics, including chemical synthesis and materials, chemical physics and analysis, chemical computation and theory, and chemical biology.
 It also contains a significant research component, where you will work for 20 weeks on a contemporary research problem in one of our research groups.
 We offer a diverse range of modules that are developed and assessed by world-leading academics, whose cutting-edge research continually shapes the content that they teach.

 You will expand your horizons by spending a year studying at one of our international partner universities.
 There, you will undertake advanced chemistry courses that are complementary to those offered at Lancaster.
-Destinations currently include North America, Australia and New Zealand.
+Destinations historically available for students included North America, Australia and New Zealand.
 This is a guide only, as places at overseas partners vary each year.

 Lancaster University will make reasonable endeavours to place students at an approved overseas partner university that offers appropriate modules which contribute credit to your Lancaster degree.
 Occasionally places overseas may not be available for all students who want to study abroad or the place at the partner university may be withdrawn if core modules are unavailable.
 If you are not offered a place to study overseas, you will be able to transfer to the equivalent standard degree scheme and would complete your studies at Lancaster.

 Lancaster University cannot accept responsibility for any financial aspects of the year or term abroad.